Chacachacare: History

 The island was spotted by Christopher Columbus on his third New World voyage on 12 August 1498, and his little fleet spent the night anchored in Monkey Harbour.
 He named the island 'Port of Cats' because he heard roars of what he thought were wildcats, mistaking the call of howler monkeys for wildcats.
 It has also been called "El Caracol" (the Snail) because of its shape.
 At various times in its history Chacachacare has served as a cotton plantation, a whaling station and a leper colony.

 The Venezuelan revolutionary Santiago Mariño, who later joined forces with Simón Bolivar and was instrumental in the liberation of Venezuela from Spanish rule, used Chacachacare as a base for his successful 1813 invasion of Venezuela with a tiny band of 45 "Patriots".
 His sister, Concepción Mariño, played a part in the Venezuelan War of Independence from her estate on the island.

 The island became a leper colony, established by the British government of the colony of Trinidad in the 1860s.
 The men and women of the colony were kept separate, they were not allowed visitors from the outside and were forbidden to leave.
 The lepers were cared for by French Dominican nuns, two of whom caught leprosy; one of the two committed suicide.

 In 1942, 1,000 U.S. Marines were stationed on Chacachacare and built barracks all over the island, bringing with them diesel generators, which provided electrical power to the island for the first time.
 The authorities began to relax the strict rules of the colony, for instance, allowing men and women to mix.
 With improved medical treatment for leprosy, and the decline of the Dominican order, the island was abandoned after 1984, when the nuns left their quarters and the last leper on the island died.

-In 1999, Donald Trump visited Chacachacare during the Miss Universe contest and contemplated having a casino and hotel built on the island; however, the idea has not been pursued.
+In May 1999, Donald Trump visited Chacachacare during the Miss Universe contest and contemplated having a casino and hotel built on the island.

 Today, Chacachacare remains uninhabited, except for staff maintaining a lighthouse on the summit of the island.
 The Hindu Temple founded in 1945 continues to be functional with occasional religious activities.
 It is also regularly used for camping and visits by recreational boaters.
 Many Trinidadians go to this island, as well as Monos and Huevos, for day trips.
 This is popularly referred to as "going down the islands".